 Once both brawlers are at about mid-range, Brock would be out damaging Piper, and at close range, he’d be doing a considerable amount more.
 I have stated before that neither brawler should be at mid or close range, ideally.
 This is certainly not the case.
 There will be situations where brawlers move out of their comfort zone to gain an advantage.
 Brock, with the damage boost, would excel much more than Piper in these positions.
 That could be the difference between someone choosing Brock rather than Piper.
 Overall, the change would make Brock a more consistent damage dealer at all ranges, while Piper would become a long range specialist.

 Clearly, these are just ideas to help bring Brock out from the bottom of many tier lists.
 These changes would also not happen all at once, turning every match into a three versus three Brock only session.
 If the adjustments were to be added though, I believe they could solve the Brock vs. Piper problem.
 Brock would shine in heist with splash damaging rockets where choke points are the name of the game.
 His faster super would also help him tear through the safe quicker.

-Not only would Brock be picked more in heist with these changes, but he’d also improve in smash and grab.
+Not only would Brock be picked more in heist with these changes, but he’d also improve in Gem Grab.
 The newly acquired blast radius from his rocket would clear more space where gems are left to be picked up.
 Finally, these changes would further help to balance the close ranged meta by putting another valuable ranged option out there.
 I hope these changes can see the game soon.